 How is the ordering procedure?

 After entering your shipping and billing addresses, you will be taken to the shipping method page where you will see the the shipping company and fee which is currently free and the delivery times.
-Please click on the "Continue" button to fill the order form where you input your credit card or PayPal data.
+Please click on the "Continue" button to fill the order form where you input your credit card data.
 Please click on the "Submit Your Order" button to complete your order.
 You will receive an automated mail informing you that we have received your order.
-We will update you with the shipping details in 1-3 business days.
+We will update you with the shipping details in 1-4 business days.

 How do I make payments?

-We accept payment by Visa, Mastercard, AmEx, PayPal, Apple Pay, Alipay as well as any payment method linked to an Amazon account.
-We do not keep or even see your credit card data, because all info is transmitted in encrypted form from your screen directly to our payment processor Stripe or PayPal depending on your payment method.
+We accept payment by Visa, Mastercard, AmEx, Apple Pay, Alipay as well as any payment method linked to an Amazon account.
+We do not keep or even see your credit card data, because all info is transmitted in encrypted form from your screen directly to our payment processor Stripe or Amazon depending on your payment method.
 We also accept payments by check from U.S. bank or wire transfers to our U.S. bank account.

 Can I return an order?